Jindabyne (film): Plot

 The next day, Claire goes to the memorial service.
-The rest of the men and their wives, as well as the children, show up to pay their respects, too.
+The rest of the men and their wives, as well as the children, show up to pay their respects.
 When Stewart apologises on behalf of the men, the girl's father throws dirt on him, spits on the ground and walks away, but there are no further objections to their presence.
 Stewart also asks Claire to come home.

-Throughout the movie, the murdering electrician continuously pops up around the characters, and even attends the memorial service.
+Throughout the movie, the murdering electrician continuously pops up, and even attends the memorial service.
 He is never caught.